AdobeDocs/experience-manager-65.en/help/assets/launch.md

 Any Dynamic Media viewer has a unique identifier on the web page.
 The Data Element keeps track of the value itself, and the viewer that has populated the value.
 This means that if there are several viewers on the same page, and there is an **[!UICONTROL AssetName]** Data Element that points to the **[!UICONTROL LOAD]** event and its "asset" argument, the **[!UICONTROL AssetName]** Data Element maintains a collection of asset names that are associated with each viewer loaded on the page.

 The exact value returned by the Data Element depends on the context.
 If the Data Element is requested in a Rule which was triggered by a Dynamic Media viewer event, then the Data Element value is returned for the viewer that initiated the Rule.
-And, if the Data Element is requested in a Rule that was triggered by an Event from some other Adobe Launch extension, then the value of the Data Element is the value from the viewer that was the last to update this Data Element.
+And, if the Data Element is requested in a Rule that was triggered by an Event from some other Experience Platform Launch extension, then the value of the Data Element is the value from the viewer that was the last to update this Data Element.

 **Consider the following sample set up**: